tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - **seems like most similar self tissue to tumor has highest chance of irAE, skin second most similar to NSCLC after lung and had second highest proportion of irAEs**
  - **see dense infiltration of T cells in sites of irAEs**
  - **same T cell clonotypes infiltrated both lung tumor and autoimmune skin lesions**
- - **not all tumor sharbor potent neoantigens, effective immunotherapy favors neoantigens**
+ - **not all tumors harbor potent neoantigens, effective immunotherapy favors neoantigens**
 # Association of immune-related adverse events with nivolumab efficacy in non-small-cell lung cancer
  - irAEs observed in 51% of patients (9% grades 3 or 4 i.e. severe irAEs)
  - irAEs associated with better overall survival